(Disclosure: Some of the links below may be affiliate links)

 - Encrypt the data on your phone if you can.

 If you follow these simple tips, your phone will already be more secure than most!
 You should treat your phone as a sensitive tool!

 8. Be careful on public WiFi

-The worst threat to your smartphone and your laptop is a compromised public WiFi.
+The worst threat to your smartphone and your laptop is compromised public WiFi.
 A lot of times, these public WiFI networks are not secure at all.
-Hackers could compromise the network and place themselves between you and the services you use.
+Hackers could compromise the network and place themselves between you and your services.
 So, a hacker on the same network can record everything you do.